The logical thing would have been to work at writing but doing the later required doing the former and therein lay my conflict.

 Barnabas and I survived the summer in the granary by limiting the stress on the decaying structure to the static weight of appliances plus the respectful movements of 400 pounds of dog and man.
 As Gene and I charged into the old granary, I suddenly considered the effect of double that, complicated by the frenzy of love-struck Saint Bernard’s.

 I think the granary was thinking that too, for from deep within its foundation, a rotted timber moaned.
 The moan intensified into a groan – which escalated into a screech which begot a crash.
-Then the chorus kicked in.
-Another timber moaned, popped and cracked, followed by a domino effect of snapping joists.
+Then another timber moaned, popped and cracked, followed by a domino effect of snapping joists.

-The floor rose like the deck of a sinking ship and amid a horrendous tearing of ancient lumber, the granary slowly twisted on its foundation and staggered precipitously toward the bluff and County Road QQ far below.
+The floor rose like the deck of a sinking ship and amid a horrendous tearing of ancient lumber, the granary slowly twisted on its foundation and staggered precipitously toward the bluff.

 Gene didn’t need to be told what was happening.
 He dove in the general direction of the exit, as did I, and we both flew out the door with 400 pounds of dogs clawing a path over our backs.